WCVB-TV: Lottery

 The Massachusetts Lottery (in association with Jonathan Goodson) also backed an hour-long Saturday night game show, Bonus Bonanza, which debuted on February 4, 1995.
 Hayes served as co-host with Brian Tracey.
 Bonus Bonanza had randomly drawn contestants play elimination games (similar to The Price Is Right) to win big cash prizes.
 At the end of each show, that night's three players would return to play a bonus round.
 Each would place a cylinder on a numbered space from 1 to 12.
-A motorized cube would then be let go, in order to knock the cylinders down.
+A motorized cube would then be let go, to knock the cylinders down.
 After 30 seconds, any player that had a cylinder still standing won the cash amount (ranging from $7,500 to $200,000) associated with their number choice.
 The $200,000 prize was won several times during the program's three-year run on WCVB.
 It also served as the runoff program for the various contests associated with the Massachusetts Lottery.
 One such contest featured contestants playing for a cruise for 20, a Chevrolet Blazer SUV, and $25,000 a year for life.
 Bonus Bonanza was canceled shortly before WCVB's lottery contract ended, airing its final episode in March 1998.
 The nightly lottery drawings moved back to WBZ-TV two months later on May 20, 1998.

 The drawings returned to WCVB in August 2004 in a revamped format, with only on-screen graphics displaying the already-drawn winning numbers for a minute or so.
 A rotating group of off-screen voiceovers announced the drawings.
 In the case of the daily Numbers Game, however, a mid-screen shot of the traditional "number wheels" were featured, with the balls resting on the chosen digits.
 The Numbers Game drawings continued to air at approximately 7:53, while the specialty games ran at 11:10 on weeknights.
 In 2008, for the first time in the Lottery's broadcast history, midday Numbers Game drawings were introduced, with the results running at the bottom of the screen, at 12:50 p.m. weekdays, during Who Wants to Be a Millionaire.
 The weeknight Numbers Game drawings became part of NewsCenter 5 Prime Time Update, a five-minute news and weather segment that began airing within the last ten minutes of Chronicle in 2009.
-On August 15, 2011, daily drawings ended their second stint on WCVB, and moved exclusively to the Massachusetts Lottery website; however, Mega Millions or Powerball will air occasionally if the jackpots are considered to be record windfalls, at the discretion of the station.
+On August 15, 2011, daily drawings ended their second stint on WCVB, and moved exclusively to the Massachusetts Lottery website; the station continues to air Mega Millions or Powerball featuring larger jackpots, at the discretion of the station.